 And we’re not only talking about students, but about adult learners too, adults that attend different classes or courses.

 The teacher job is not the only available one for teleworking when it comes to the education field.
-If you’re not a teacher, you can still work in this area as a tutor, curriculum developer or as a program director.
+If you’re not a teacher, you can still work in this area as a tutor, curriculum developer or as a program director, or even essay writer.

 We’ve been talking about how teleworking is affecting different companies, different industries or the way things work in general.